thommw/StateMaschine/README.md

    **transition from** STATE1 **to** STATE2 (**by**|**via**) EVENT1 [**check { ... }**]

 The block after **check** must return a Boolean.
 If the block returns true the transition is executed when the event is received.
+If there is no transition defined for the event, an exception is raised.
+You can have more than one transition for the same event, e.g. when you have different checks for routing.
+They are then evaluated in the order of their definition and the first valid one is used.

 The first **from** state in the first **transition** definition will become the starting state of the state machine.
 If you want to start from a different state you can pass that state to the `start()` method, e.g. `start(FOOBAR)`.